Hentoshp/CS2_Win_Prediction/README.md

 **Returns**:
 - array, with team a and team b win probabilities.

+### get_auth_key(): --> string

+**Description**:
+defined on separate file, used to hide auth key for API calls

+**Parameters**:
+- None

+**Returns**:
+- string, of authentification key used for API calls

 ## License
 This project is licensed under the MIT License.

-You are free to use, modify, and distribute this software, provided that appropriate credit is given to the original author(s).
+You are free to use, modify, and distribute this software, provided that appropriate credit is given to the original author.
 This software is provided "as-is," without any warranties or guarantees.

 For detailed information, see the LICENSE file in this repository.